What Is Cloud Migration? Benefits of Moving to the Cloud

 Cloud Computing is one of the most implemented methods for developing and delivering enterprise applications currently.
-It is also the most opted solution for the ever-expanding needs of SMEs and large scale enterprises alike.
+It is also the most opted solution for the ever-expanding needs of SMEs and large-scale enterprises alike.

 As businesses grow and their process technologies improve, there is a growing trend towards companies migrating to the cloud.
 This process of moving services and applications to the cloud is the basic definition of Cloud Migration.
-The enthusiasm that companies have towards cloud migration is evident in the massive amounts of money and resources they dedicate to improve their operations.
+The enthusiasm that companies have towards cloud migration is evident in the massive amounts of money and resources they dedicate to improving their operations.

 In this article, we will introduce Cloud Migration processes and different ways of adapting to your organizational structure.

-What is Cloud Computing?
+What Is Cloud Computing?

 Before tackling the question of “What is Cloud Migration?” let’s define Cloud Computing.

-Cloud Computing is considered one of the cutting edge technologies of the 21st century.
+Cloud Computing is considered one of the cutting-edge technologies of the 21st century.
 Its innovative ability to provide relatively inexpensive and convenient networking and processing resources has fueled wide-ranging adaptation in the computing world.

 The Cloud Migration process is an inevitable outcome of Cloud Computing.
 It has revolutionized the business world by facilitating easy access to data and software through any IoT (internet-connected) device.
 Moreover, it facilitates parts of the SDLC (Software Development Life Cycle), such as development and testing, without considering physical infrastructure.

-What is Cloud Migration?
+What Is Cloud Migration?

 Cloud Migration is simply the adoption of cloud computing.
 It is the process of transferring data, application code, and other technology-related business processes from an on-premise or legacy infrastructure to the cloud environment.

-The other use-case for Cloud Migration is cloud to cloud transfer.
+The other use case for Cloud Migration is cloud-to-cloud transfer.

 Types of Cloud Migration

 The process of Cloud Migration creates a great deal of concern in the business and corporate world who have to prepare for many contingencies that come along with it.
 The type and degree of migration may differ from one organization to another.
-While certain organizations may opt for a complete migration, others may do so in part while others remain on-premises.
+While certain organizations may opt for a complete migration, some may do so in part, while others remain on-premises.
 Some process-heavy organizations may require more than one cloud service.

 In addition to the degree of adoption, other parameters categorize Cloud Migration.
-These are some of the more commonly seen use-cases.
+These are some of the more commonly seen use cases.

 Lift and Shift

-This process involves moving software from on-premise resources to the cloud without any changes in the application or a process used before.
+This process involves moving software from on-premise resources to the cloud without any changes in the application or the process used before.
 It is the fastest type of cloud migration available and involves fewer work disruptions since it involves only infrastructure, information, and security teams.
 Furthermore, it is more cost-effective compared to other methods available.

 The Shift to SaaS

-While this method provides the ability to personalize your application, it sometimes can cause problems in the support model provided by the SaaS (Software-as-a-service) platform.
+While this method provides the ability to personalize your application, it sometimes can cause problems in the support model provided by the SaaS (Software-as-a-Service) platform.
 It’s risky enough that you could lose some competitive edge in your industry.
-This method is more suitable for non-customer facing applications and routine functionalities such as email and payroll.
+This method is more suitable for non-customer-facing applications and routine functionalities such as email and payroll.

 Legacy Application Refactoring

-Refactoring lets you prioritize business processes by moving less critical ones to the cloud, first.
+Refactoring lets you prioritize business processes by moving less critical ones to the cloud first.
 This method is cost-effective, improves response time, and helps in prioritizing updates for better interactions.

 Re-platforming